nikos118/Predicting-Heart-Failure/README.md

 Using random forests to predict heart failure from clinical records.

 ## Overview
 I made this project to learn about decision trees and RandomForestRegressor.
 The dataset I am using and the idea for this challenge are both from Kaggle.
 The project uses Python along with libraries like Pandas and scikit-learn.
+Before using machine learning to predict outcomes, I cleaned the dataset in Excel and visualized it using Tableau to get a better idea of which factors I should train the model on.

 ## Dependencies
 - Python